JeroenBoersma/docker-compose-development/docs/install-other-php-versions.md

-# If you ever have to use a (default) unsupported PHP version, proceed as follows.
+# If you need to use a different PHP version other than the out-of-the-box supported versions than follow instructions below.

 Example written for PHP5.4